 The major conclusions of the analysis of the expression of predicted TE genes are that a relatively small fraction (27%) of them are expressed.
 65% of those are up-regulated in spherules and 0.4% are down-regulated.
 A previous proteomic study has reported that gag proteins are expressed by C. posadasii (Lake).
 The significance of up-regulation of TE expression is unclear.

 Although many of the differentially expressed genes were found in both this study and the previous microarray study there were some important differences.
 The published analysis of the microarray study did not include the preferential expression of unique genes or the differences in length that the current study does.
 The up-regulation of iron and copper transporters was not appreciated.
 The association of differentially expressed genes with the cell membrane was also not seen.
-The down-regulation of genes coding for transcription factors was not appreciated.
 The relative expression of TE was not evaluated in the microarray study.
 All in all, this re-appraisal of the RNA using RNAseq and more sophisticated analysis has been worthwhile.